flipacholas/Architecture-of-consoles/articles/xbox.md

 {{< tab name="The Microarchitecture" >}}

 {{% inner_markdown %}}
 When it comes to building a circuit that can interpret x86 instructions, Intel has come up with so many different designs for their CPUs.
 Some designs were featured with the release of a new Pentium Series (i.e. Pentium 4) while others are featured when Intel releases an 'enhanced' version of a Pentium (such as the 'Pentium Pro').
-Nevertheless, since the release of the first Pentium, the microarchitecture is identified with a different name from the CPU model.
-For example, the original Pentium includes the 'P5' microarchitecture.
+Nevertheless, since the release of the first Pentium, the CPU model and microarchitecture no longer carry the same name.
+For example, the 80486 uses the 80486 microarchitecture (and no other), however, the original Pentium has the 'P5' microarchitecture.

 Now, the Xbox CPU, along with the rest of Pentium III processors, use the **P6 Microarchitecture** (also known as 'i686').
 This is the 6th generation (counting from the 8086) which features:
-- A *massive* **14-stage pipeline**.
+- A *massive* **14-stage pipeline**: Meaning up to 16 instructions can be processed in parallel, however they will take a lot more cycles to complete.
+See [a previous explanation]({{< ref "game-boy-advance#whats-new" >}})
 - **Out-of-order execution**: If possible, the CPU re-orders the sequence of instructions to increase efficiency and performance.
-- **Speculative prediction**: Similar to [branch prediction]({{< ref "gamecube#features" >}}), but it also executes the branch that the CPU has predicted it will be chosen.
+- **Speculative prediction**: Similar to [branch prediction]({{< ref "gamecube#features" >}}), but it takes it further and executes the branch that the CPU has predicted it will be chosen.

 Having said that, take a closer look at these features.
 It so happens they are very similar to [previous consoles]({{< ref "gamecube#features" >}}), however, the other CPUs are very different in terms of design compared to Intel ones.
-Historically, one could argue that Intel could have never been able to accomplish, let's say, a pipelined CPU.
+Historically, one could argue that the design of the x86 would've never allowed Intel to produce, let's say, a pipelined CPU.
 Yet they managed to do so, so let us see why...
 {{% /inner_markdown %}}

 {{< /tab >}}